Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Ventura, California

-Located between Santa Barbara and Los Angeles, the seductive seaside city of Ventura (officially San Buenaventura) is known for its clean beaches, nearly perfect climate and wide array of things to do.
+Situated between Santa Barbara and Los Angeles in Southern California, the seductive seaside city of Ventura (officially San Buenaventura) is known for its clean beaches, nearly perfect climate and wide array of things to do.
 It also happens to have some of the state's best surfing waters.
-Throw in a little Beach Boys music and a bonfire it is the early-1960s all over again.
+Throw in a little Beach Boys music and a bonfire and suddenly it is the early-1960s all over again.

-Originally started as a Catholic mission in 1782, Ventura (population 110,000) was hemmed in by two rivers, thick forests, deep canyons and the sea, and it remained fairly isolated for years.
+Hemmed in by two rivers, thick forests, deep canyons and the sea, Ventura (population 110,000) started as a Catholic mission in 1782 but remained fairly isolated for years.
 More outsiders began to arrive after the Maricopa Highway was built in the 1930s, but growth really kicked in after 1959 when U.S. Highway 101 (the Ventura Freeway) connected Ventura to Los Angeles.

-The city is still growing, up by 18% in the last decade or two, attracting a diverse group of people.
-The cost of living is 58% above the national average, and the median home price is $525,000.
+The city is still growing, up by nearly 20% in the last decade or two, attracting a diverse group of people.
+The cost of living is 65% above the national average, and the median home price is $595,000.
 Residents lean to the left politically, and 42% of them are age 45 or better.
 Thirty-three percent have at least a college degree.
 The crime rate meets the national average.

 Historic sites include the 1847 Olivas Adobes, one of the original California rancheros, and the 1782 Mission San Buenaventura, still an active parish.
 The Ventura County Library has three Ventura branches with public computers and Internet access.
 Residents enjoy horseracing, car racing and plenty of golf as well.
 Boats bob in the marina, and the sprawling Los Padres National Forest, north of the city, is ripe with outdoor adventure possibilities.
 Los Angeles is an hour to the south.